InsightSoftwareConsortium/ITKTubeTK/Applications/SegmentTubeUsingMinimalPath/README.md

      Relaxation factor for the regular step gradient optimizer (default: 0.999)

+   --extractRadiusFromDistanceMap <boolean>
+     Indicates if the tubes radius should be estimated along the path.
+Extract tube radius along the path using input image.
+     To be used when input image is a distance map

+   --radiusImage <std::string>
+     Original mhd image from where to estimate the tube radius

+   --stepRadius <double>
+     Step size for radius estimation (default: 0.05)

+   --maxRadius <double>
+     Maximum Radius for radius estimation.
+     (default: 6)

+   --startRadius <double>
+     Start Radius for radius estimation.
+     (default: 1)

+   --endPointsFile <string>
+     Save the end points of the extracted path.

+   --distance <double>
+     Distance between the new path and the target path.

+   --hardBoundary <bool>
+     Indicates wether to stop extracting new path as it approach with in the boundary of the target path.
    --,  --ignore_rest
      Ignores the rest of the labeled arguments following this flag.